These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 Music Press Outreach

 The first people to target should be local press and outlets that have covered you in the past (if applicable).
-When contacting blogs make it personal.
-Be sure to research which writer/journalist of the site is the best or most appropriate.
+When contacting blogs, make it personal.
+Be sure to research which writer/journalist on the site is the best or most appropriate.
 Always include a SoundCloud link (set to private until your music is released).
-Follow our full music PR guide for more detail on how to handle this process.
-Your music release needs hype behind it in order to be successful.
+Follow our full music PR guide for more details on handling this process.
+Your music release needs the hype behind it to be successful.

-Then as we touched on in Part 1, plan ahead so you will have content for multiple press outreaches such as a new music video, remixes, or tour dates, as you don’t want to repeat the same message about the new music.
+Then, as we touched on in Part 1, plan so you will have content for multiple press outreaches, such as a new music video, remixes, or tour dates, as you don’t want to repeat the same message about the new music.

 Build Your Targeted Media List

 There are many ways to start building a targeted media list.
-One method – identify a musician or band that is slightly further along and fits into your musical wheelhouse, and take note of the press outlets that they are getting featured on.
+One method is to identify a musician or band that is slightly further along and fits into your musical wheelhouse and take note of the press outlets that they are getting featured on.
 There is a great chance that those publications may also feature you.

 Blog Savviness Gets Placements

-Start to familiarize yourself with blogs, podcasts, and outlets that are appropriate for your release.
-If you live in a smaller town (read: Not in NYC, LA, or Chicago) there may be some local press that you can go for.
+Start familiarizing yourself with blogs, podcasts, and outlets appropriate for your release.
+If you live in a smaller town (read: not in NYC, LA, or Chicago), there may be some local press that you can use.

 Your big goal might be a review on Pitchfork, but what’s your backup when Pitchfork doesn’t respond to you and then doesn’t respond to your follow-ups?
 Is Pitchfork even the right outlet for you to showcase your project?
 Sure, they have a large audience, but is it the right audience for you?
 It’s OK if the answer is “no.”

-TIP: Keep in mind that a music blog is made up of content written by humans.
+TIP: Remember that a music blog comprises content written by humans.
 When it comes time to pitch, you will be pitching to them.
 Increase your chances that they will be interested in you by first being interested in them.
 Make a connection by following them on socials.
 Strike up a conversation on Twitter or Instagram if the opportunity arises.
 A conversation about literally anything other than your music is recommended.
-This way when you send an email (or if a publicist does for you), there could be some familiarity and existing relationships that will help in getting your emails opened and help your new music be featured.
+This way, when you send an email (or if a publicist does for you), there could be some familiarity and existing relationships to help get your emails opened and help your new music be featured.

 Drive Friends, Fans & Family With Marketing Platforms

-You are responsible for driving likes and streams to Facebook, YouTube, Spotify, and all other streaming sites.
+You drive likes and streams to Facebook, YouTube, Spotify, and all other streaming sites.
 You also need to drive subscribers to your email list.
 Marketing platforms are key tools that will help you to get your fans to take powerful actions that will pay off forever like saving your profile/track on Spotify, subscribing to your YouTube channel before watching a video or liking your Facebook Page as they visit.

-In a saturated, crowded space (approx. 20,000 new tracks are added to Spotify each day according to DMR) these platforms are vital.
-Read this post to understand Feature.fm, Toneden and Show.co.
-We use all of them here and they are deeply incorporated in our Total Tuneups.
+In a crowded space (according to DMR, approximately 20,000 new tracks are added to Spotify each day), these platforms are vital.
+Read this post to understand the Feature.fm, Toneden, and Show. co.
+We use all of them here, and they are deeply incorporated in our Total Tuneups.

-During this unprecedented time in the world, there isn’t much touring going on.
 If you are comfortable with playing out, it’s time to brush up on some booking skills.
-If you are already building through touring or playing live at home, continue.
+Continue if you are building through touring or playing live at home.
 This builds on the momentum that has been made.

 There are undoubtedly limitations on how often you can tour.
-More than likely won’t be able to tour every market and for this, we have a solution…
+We likely won’t be able to tour every market, but for this, we have a solution…

-Streaming is all the rage right now, as it has become one of the only ways for musicians to get their live music in front of their fans.
-A streamed live show is also a great way to interact with your fans on a more personal and direct level.
-A live streaming concert is where the audience is online viewers and can be filmed at your home or any interesting location have access to, a great tool to connect with fans.
-Artists, big and small, are taking advantage of this to keep engaged and present with their current fanbase, generate revenue, and to increase their brand awareness.
+A streamed live show or intimate livestream from the comfort of your couch isis also a great way to interact personally and directly with your fans.
+A live-streaming concert is where the audience is online viewers.
+It can be filmed at your home, or any interesting location you can access, and it is a great tool to connect with fans.
+Artists, big and small, are taking advantage of this to stay engaged and present with their current fanbase, generate revenue, and increase their brand awareness.

-You can stream on Facebook and Instagram, however, more robust platforms offer features geared towards creating “official” shows.
-The three major players are Volume.com Stageit and Twitch. they will each allow you to charge a set ticket price.
-What many artists do, is use the pay-what-you-want model which gives fans a way to pay you more than what you ask for and can be lucrative.
+You can stream on Facebook and Instagram.
+However, more robust platforms offer features to create “official” shows.
+The three major players are Volume.com, Stageit, and Twitch.
+They each allow you to charge a set ticket price.
+Many artists use the pay-what-you-want model, which allows fans to pay you more than you ask for and can be lucrative.

-Keeping the shows fresh and different will help with increasing viewership from show to show Play a game at the end of the performance or midway through using the chat features.
-Trivia would be a very easy game, where fans could win merch or other prizes.
+Keeping the shows fresh and different will help increase viewership from show to show.
+Using the chat features, play a game at the end of the performance or midway through.
+Trivia would be a very easy game where fans could win merch or other prizes.

 Play New Cover Songs Each Week